 Undetectable against the VG-2

 What is it missing?
-Depending on the version you’ll get, the Passport 8500 x50 can be without bluetooth, which means you won’t be able to connect to Escort Live and use some of the information collected there to defend yourself from speed traps and red-light cameras.
+Depending on the version you’ll get, the Escort Passport 8500×50 can be without Bluetooth, which means you won’t be able to connect to Escort Live and use some of the information collected there to defend yourself from speed traps and red-light cameras.
 It also lacks GPS (which available for advanced Escort’s devices) and couldn’t shut off upon detecting signals emitted from Blind Spot Monitoring (BSM) systems.

 - Has average detection range